“We live in a time of massive, institutional failure creating results that nobody wants.”

 This is the first in a series of articles exploring the systemic constellations method and its applications in business, start-ups, governments, and third sector organisations.
 For a more in-depth explanation, our free ebook is available here: https://www.wholepartnership.com/whole-self-whole-system-selected-writings-systemic-coaching-constellations/

 The best way to really understand how it works is to see it in action yourself with an introductory workshop.
-The next one is on May 22nd in London.
+The next ones are in London in March and October 2020.
 Go to our event calendar here:https://www.wholepartnership.com/booking/systemic-coaching-with-constellations-an-introductory-one-day-workshop/